 During the night, the ship will call at Ålesund and Torvik.
 The Norwegian coast never runs out of breathtaking scenery, and even on the last stretch of your voyage, there’s still plenty of beauty waiting to be admired.
 You’ll have a chance to glimpse Nordfjord, under the enormous Jostedal Glacier, mainland Europe’s largest.
 From here, the fjord widens to the east, reaching 90 kilometres inland to Loen and Olden.
 We’ll pass the islands of Gangsøya and Risøya as we cross over into the Bremanger municipality.
 The ship then takes you into Skatestraumen, a narrow strait with rapid tidal currents that have made it a productive fishing spot since the Stone Age.

-The ship docks at Florø in the morning at around 7:45 where you can stretch your legs for half an hour, taking in the harbour and marina.
-Drop by the local bakery for a morning snack and buy some cake to bring back to the ship with you.
+The ship docks for a quick stop at Florø at around 08:15.
 This western town was built largely on the herring trade.
 The waters around the town have been a herring spawning area for possibly thousands of years.
 Although inconsistent, some periods saw extremely large herring catches, including a record 12.3 million hectares of herring in 1956.

 It’s time to make our way to Bergen, our last stop.
 Leaving Florø, you’ll spot Stabben Lighthouse.
 This sturdy, isolated lighthouse, built on a slippery, solitary skerry in the middle of the shipping lane, is a favourite subject for photographers whatever the sea conditions.
 On our way to Bergen, we still have some nautical miles of memorable scenery to take in.
 Enjoy stunning views as we cross the mouth of the mighty Sognefjord, “King of the Fjords”.
 This is both the longest and widest fjord in the whole of Norway, stretching 205 kilometres inland and reaching a maximum depth of 1,308 metres.
 Upon arrival into Bergen your roundtrip voyage ends.